Atlas975/Notes/Cybersecurity/EncryptionSchemes/RSA.md

 ___
 # RSA
 - An [[Asymmetric_encryption|asymmetric]] [[Cryptography|cryptography]] algorithm widely used for data transmission
-- Since this algorithm is fairly slow, this is typically used to exchange a key
+- Plaintext is encrypted in blocks, with each block having a binary value less than $n$

 ## RSA functionality